VBT Air Package guests: Depart from the U.S. for Luxembourg

 Day 7 - Bike and cruise Saarburg to Trier

-back to our barge, where lunch awaits.
-In the afternoon, continue to bike along
+Saar River back to our barge, where lunch awaits.
+In the afternoon, continue

 Tonight, the barge moors in Trier.
-We enjoy dinner together in a
+We venture into the city

 After breakfast this morning, we leave Trier and cycle toward Bernkastel-Kues, passing